Common Child Custody Issues & Concerns in Worcester

 Just because an issue arises with a scheduling or parenting conflict, that does not necessarily mean you will have to go through extended litigation in court.
 The attorneys at our firm have experience negotiating a settlement between the parents that will allow them to file a joint modification to a prior order.
 Going this route usually saves time and money and is better for your children as they do not see you stressed out about upcoming court hearings.
 It’s not always the best situation if you are dealing with someone who refuses to negotiate or if there is an unfair balance of power (either financially, emotionally, etc.).
-However, children often benefit the most when their parents are able to work through common child custody issues in Westborough outside the courtroom.
+However, children often benefit the most when their parents can work through common child custody issues in Westborough outside the courtroom.

 In other cases, you might need a dedicated family attorney to fight for your parental rights and protect your children from abuse and neglect.
 Seeking legal help from an experienced child custody attorney at O’Connor Family Law can put you in the right direction to get the result you’re looking for.